trz42/eessi-bot-software-layer/README.md

 #### `[repo_targets]` section

-The `[repo_targets]` section defines for which repositories and architectures the bot can run job.
+The `[repo_targets]` section defines for which repositories and architectures the bot can run a job.
 Repositories are referenced by IDs (or `repo_id`).
 Architectures are identified by `OS/SUBDIR` which correspond to settings in the `arch_target_map`.